Loopring/protocols/DESIGN.md

 # Operators

 Operators are responsible for creating blocks.
-Blocks need to be submitted onchain and the correctness of the work in a block needs to be proven.
+Blocks need need to be submitted onchain and the correctness of the work in a block needs to be proven.
 This is done by creating a proof for a SNARK.
 They can also be responsible for collecting orders/rings.

 ## Adding restrictions